mikeoc61/currency_monitor/README.md

   to hold previous currency quote results and timestamps which are compared with current quotes to determine if the dollar has strengthened or weakened.
   If more than 24 hours have elapsed since last database update, the database quote and timestamps are updated with most current info from Currency Layer service.
+You can view this version by visiting: https://api.mikeoc.me/service/beta/getExchangeRates

 - init_dynamo_table.py is used to initialize the DynamoDB table with Abbreviations, Current Rates and Timestamp for each supported Currency.
 Run this once after